Iowa Online Sports Betting

 Where can I place bets in Iowa?

-There are currently 18 different retail sportsbooks in Iowa that are accepting bets.
-In addition there are six online sportsbooks that allow sports betting through a mobile app.
+There are 19 different retail sportsbooks in Iowa that are accepting bets.
+In addition, there more than a dozen online sportsbooks that allow sports betting through a mobile app.
 Iowa sports betting has a presence throughout the state, from Council Bluffs, to Des Moines, to Dubuque.

 What types of bets can I place?

 All major sports betting types are accepted in Iowa, including but not limited to moneyline bets, spread bets, totals (over/under), props and parlays.
 Notably, Iowa does not permit in-game props for college sports, or individual international sports with participants under the age of 18.

 Is Daily Fantasy Sports legal in Iowa?

-Yes they are.
+Yes.
 It’s unusual for states to permit legal sports betting before DFS, but that’s exactly what happened in Iowa.
 Would-be participants had to wait until October of 2019 to play Daily Fantasy Sports.
-Notably, collegiate DFS contests are off limits within the state until May 1, 2020.

 Is online poker legal in Iowa?

 Not yet.
 While SF617 opened the door for both Iowa sports betting and DFS, it did not cover poker.
 Additional legislation will be required before online poker is made available in the Hawkeye State.
 Sports wagering and DFS legislation is a big step forward for Iowa gaming though, and may help the state’s pursuit of poker in the future.

 Can I sign up for a mobile sports betting account online?